Mauro Eustáquio: Cavalry FC

 On 20 March 2019, Eustáquio moved to the Canadian Premier League after agreeing to a contract at Cavalry FC.
 He played ten league matches for the side in the inaugural campaign of the competition.

 Caldas

 Eustáquio joined Caldas S.C. of the Portuguese third tier on 21 July 2020.
 He announced his retirement on 7 April 2021 at the age of 28.

 Coaching career

 Immediately after his retirement, Eustáquio joined the staff of Calgary Foothills FC as development phase boys manager.
 In February 2022, he was named assistant at Canadian top-flight club York United FC.

-Eustáquio was named interim head coach of York United on 21 May 2024, following the firing of Martin Nash.
-In September, he was invited to join the Canada national team as an assistant for a pair of friendlies.
+Eustáquio was appointed interim head coach of York United on 21 May 2024 following the firing of Martin Nash, remaining in the role until Benjamín Mora's arrival in June; subsequently, he returned to his job as an assistant.
+In September, he was invited to join the Canada national team as assistant for a pair of friendlies.

 In November 2024, York United announced Eustáquio as their new head coach for the 2025 season, becoming the youngest ever at the helm of a first division side in North America as well as the first former player in the league to earn such a position.
+Prior to the following campaign, the team was renamed Inter Toronto FC.